MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 You can use Windows Server 2012 Remote Desktop Services, Windows Server 2012 R2 Remote Desktop Services, and Windows Server 2016 Remote Desktop Services.
 Citrix Xenapps can also be used with most database configurations to provide remote access to Dynamics GP in a Wide Area Network (WAN) environment.

 A Windows Server 2008 Terminal Server is supported only as a client.
 You also can use Remote Desktop Services.

-You also should refer to the documentation provided by Citrix for more information.

 ## Determine disk space for the upgrade process